aarthificial/pixelgraphics/README.md

 _Tested on Unity 2020.2 - PC & WebGL_

 ### Installation
-Pixel Graphics can be [installed as a unity package](https://docs.unity3d.com/Manual/upm-ui-giturl.html) using this url:
+Pixel Graphics can be [installed as a Unity package](https://docs.unity3d.com/Manual/upm-ui-giturl.html) using this url:
 ```
 https://github.com/aarthificial/pixelgraphics.git